-How to lay porcelain slabs – step by step guide
+How to lay porcelain slabs – A step-by-step guide

 Step 1.
 The base

 Before you start you’ll need to mark out and prepare the area.
 We had the option to go over the existing patio or remove all the old slabs and lay on top of the concrete underneath.
 We couldn’t see any benefit to removing the old slabs so decided to lay directly on top, saving us time and we didn’t need to dispose of the old slabs.

 If however you are starting from scratch and laying onto dirt then you will need to complete a sturdy sub-base.
 The sub-base normally consists of 50mm – 100mm of MOT type 1 and in some cases a weed-protective membrane.
 MOT type 1 is a consistency of limestone sized 40mm down to dust which allows for minimal voids and when compacted provides a strong load-bearing layer with a suitable flat surface.
 You can use this sub-base calculator https://www.pavingexpert.com/calcall to work out how much type 1 MOT you will need.
 It is normally sold in large bulk bags weighing about 850kg each.

 Take a look at this video on YouTube which I found very useful for another project of mine.